plone/training/mastering-plone/extending.rst

 Therefore we create two different extension-packages to customize and extend Plone:

-1. One is a python package that holds e.g. content-types, dexterity-behaviors and configuration.
+1. One is a python package that holds e.g. content types, dexterity-behaviors and configuration.
-1. The other is a javascript package that hold views, styling and customization of the frontend.
+2. The other is a javascript package that hold views, styling and customization of the frontend.

 Sometimes it is easy to know, which layer needs to be customized to achieve a certain result.

 * All styling and javascript-based interaction is customized on the Volto-layer of Plone
-* Content-Types and other persistent data should be customized or created in a python-package
+* Content types and other persistent data should be customized or created in a python-package

 For more complex use-cases you will need to add code to both parts of our customization-story.
-For example a content-type will be defined in the python-package and its visualization will be defined in the javascript-package.
+For example a content type will be defined in the python-package and its visualization will be defined in the javascript-package.

 .. _extending-technologies-label: